Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 Bird enthusiasts will enjoy this lush park.
 You can identify many bird species here.
 These include Shelley’s francolins, spur-winged geese, and common ostriches.
 You might also spot yellow-necked francolins and Egyptian geese.
 Red-billed ducks, blacksmith lapwings, and three-banded plovers are also present.
 Look for spur-winged lapwings, spotted thick-knees, and great cormorants.
 You can see purple herons, black-headed herons, and yellow-billed storks.
 Saddle-billed storks, hammerkops, martial eagles, and bateleurs also inhabit the park.
 Keep an eye out for white-headed vultures, African harrier hawks, and black-winged kites.
 Long-crested eagles, hooded vultures, European honey-buzzards, and lilac-breasted rollers are further possibilities.

-Other birds include black-throated barbets, red and yellow barbets, red-fronted tinker birds, sooty falcon, black cuckoo shrike, Amur falcons, Eurasian kestrel, Fischer’s lovebird, red-throated tit, pied crow, northern fiscal, long-tailed fiscal, Isabelline shrike, siffling cisticola, stout cisticola, rattling cisticola, red-fronted warblers, tiny cisticola, croaking cisticola, black sawing, common bulbul, red-rumped swallows, Angola swallow, barn swallow, and gray-rumped swallow.
+Other birds include black-throated barbets, red and yellow barbets, red-fronted tinker birds, sooty falcon, black cuckoo shrike, Amur falcons, Eurasian kestrel, Fischer’s lovebird, red-throated tit, pied crow, northern fiscal, long-tailed fiscal, Isabelline shrike, siffling cisticola, stout cisticola, rattling cisticola, red-fronted warblers, tiny cisticola, croaking cisticola, black sawing, common bulbul, red-rumped swallows, Angola swallow, barn swallow, and grey-rumped swallow.

 Aberdare National Park

-If your target is birding, then expect to identify birds such as moorland chat, Jackson’s spur fowl, Sharpe’s long claw, Aberdare cisticola, wood sandpipers, common snipe, African snipe, common greenshank, gray-hooded gull, black-headed gull, small buttonquail, little grebe, little stint, and dwarf bittern.
+If your target is birding, then expect to identify birds such as moorland chat, Jackson’s spur fowl, Sharpe’s long claw, Aberdare cisticola, wood sandpipers, common snipe, African snipe, common greenshank, grey-hooded gull, black-headed gull, small buttonquail, little grebe, little stint, and dwarf bittern.

 Maasai Mara Reserve